 My Paleo Waffles are the best paleo waffles I’ve ever had.
 And there are very few recipes of mine I will claim are the “best.”
 These are easy and come out wonderfully crispy.

 My kids look forward to these every Monday and we make them weekly.
 This is the recipe I grew up with from my dad, but paleo-fied.
-We like them crispy but keep in mind if you want your waffles more thick, add more flour.
+We like them light and crispy but keep in mind if you want your waffles more thick, add more flour.
 Same with if they turn out too thick and you want them crispier, add more milk.

 *Busy morning tip: Make extra of these, then freeze on a wire cooling rack in a single layer.
 This will allow them to freeze without getting smooshed or lose their crispiness.
 Once frozen, then you can store them all together in a freezer ziplock or storage container.
 We call them our Paleggos – our Paleo Eggos ; ).
 On a busy morning, just pop one of these into the toaster and get on your way!

 Think Outside the Paleo Waffle